 Memory Foam Mattress Lifespan

 The lifespan of memory foam mattresses usually ranges from 4 to 12 years with regular use, with about a 7-year useful life on average.
 Memory foam mattress lifespan is not clearly correlated with price.
 In other words, paying more does not ensure a Considerably longer lifespan.
 Tempur-Pedic, Comforpedic & Optimum, however, have historically been an exception to the norm for memory foam mattresses.

 Reasons For Price Differences

 Prices for memory foam mattresses can range from $200 to $7500 (queen).

 High-priced memory foam mattresses are at least 75% thicker than low-priced ones.

 Memory foam mattresses are not made entirely of memory foam.
 They contain 20-50% memory foam; this memory foam lies over a base layer of polyurethane foam.
 High-priced memory foam mattresses tend to have at least two times more memory foam than low-priced ones.
 More memory foam equals increased comfort, contouring support and, perhaps, this combination will extend the life of your mattress.

 The base layer of a foam mattress consists of relatively inexpensive foam and often makes up 50-80% of overall mattress thickness.
 The base layer of low-priced memory foam mattresses tends to make up a greater portion of overall mattress thickness compared to high-priced memory foam mattresses.

-Memory Foam Density: High-priced memory foam mattresses tend to use memory foam that is 50-100% higher in density than what low-priced mattress use.
-The higher-density foam tends to have better long life than lower-density foam and provides better contouring support which can help to relieve pain, including back pain.
+Memory Foam Density: High-priced memory foam mattresses tend to use memory foam that is 50-100% higher in density than what low-priced mattresses use.
+The higher-density foam tends to have a better long life than lower-density foam and provides better contouring support which can help to relieve pain, including back pain.